 I tried out the Muvi clip on my GoPro today and it fits.
 You must use the GoPro bolt as the Muvi one catches on the GoPro housing.
 This may open up a few possibilities for mount options.

 A very short video shot with my iPhone and edited with iMovie.

 The Micro series of boats, first released in 1994, have been popular creek boats ever since.
 However, creeking has evolved along with creekboat design.
 Loads of manufacturers have released more modern designs like the c.f.s, Java and the Huck.
 Now Pyranha have decided to retire the trusty micro in favour of a new machine – the M3.
 Here’s what I reckon… Continue reading

 After work this AM I called in at the Tees Barrage as I knew that a number of the River Militia boys would be on the water.
 Unfortunately the battery in my Lumix GX1

 was dead, so I turned to my iPhone.
 The still image and video quality from the 4s turned out to be pretty good.

 Hammocks have got to be one of the most comfortable ways of spending night out on the trail.
 I own a number of hammocks from the very simple to the very complex.
 Around a year ago I decided to make my own.

 I’m 6ft 1″ tall and decided to use 3.5m of olive green pertex 4.
+This made the Pertex Hammock 3.5m x 1.5m.
 The pertex rectangle was hemmed on two longer sides and a channel added on each of the two shorter ends.
 You could avoid the need for sewing by sealing all of the cut edges with a lighter.
-Continue reading